 Bowen then directed us to the full-size bronze cutouts of the horses in front of the entrance.

 “These horses represent the history and heritage of the Horse Heaven Hills,” Bowen said.
-“The same heritage that is embodied in our wines.”
+“The same heritage is embodied in our wines.”

 Bowen led us inside the building and the rustic, equine theme is continued throughout the interior.
 One of the winery’s most unique attributes is a beautiful display of reclaimed barn wood collected from barns in eastern Washington.
 The stories of these barns and the families who built them are also displayed throughout the winery.